 In general, applicants are expected to have an overall undergraduate grade point average (GPA) of at least 3.0 on a 4.0 point scale, and 3.0 or above for all science and mathematics courses.
 Successful applicants will usually have GPAs well above these minima.
-In addition, applicants are required to submit scores from the general Graduate Record Examination (GRE), and successful applicants will usually score in the 80th percentile or higher on the verbal, quantitative, and analytical sections of the GRE.
+In addition, applicants are required to submit scores from the general Graduate Record Examination (GRE).
 Successful applicants typically have research experience as an undergraduate, or have completed a Masters thesis in an appropriate field.
-Please note that these EEB requirements are more restrictive than those published on the Graduate Admissions page.
+Please note that these EEB requirements are more restrictive than those published on the College-wide Graduate Admissions page.

 Applicants whose native language is not English must submit results of the Test of English as a Foreign Language (TOEFL).
 Please see the Graduate Admissions Requirements for minimum required scores.

 Applicants are expected to make direct contact with potential research advisers prior to submitting an application.
 In general, only those applicants for whom at least one potential research adviser (thesis or dissertation) has been identified will be accepted.

 You may download a PDF of the information below, which includes the list of exemplar research questions.
 Please feel encouraged to distribute this to colleagues.
 We also have videos to describe our program in more detail.